Research Basis for the Olweus Bullying Prevention Program

 In fact, the likelihood of being bullied in a non-Olweus school was nearly 40% higher than for students who were in schools that continued to implement the OBPP.
 Results suggested that schools that continued to implement the OBPP had altered their school culture with regard to addressing and preventing bullying.
 As the authors noted, “the results of our study emphasize the general importance of schools sticking to a program that can document positive effects and letting it become a part of and pervade the schools’ everyday routines.
 The findings also support our general view that the OBPP should not be seen as a circumscribed, time-limited “program” but rather as a set of principles, procedures and mechanisms designed to create a safe and humane school environment where bully-victim problems are systematically addressed, handled and prevented.”

-Recent meta-analyses by Ttofi & Farrington revealed that bullying prevention programs are effective in reducing bullying.
+Meta-analyses by Ttofi & Farrington revealed that bullying prevention programs are effective in reducing bullying.
 These authors noted that those programs “inspired by the work of Dan Olweus worked best” (Ttofi et al., 2008, p.
 69).